Reading the australian federal version.Choose your state →

 What is this right?

-The ATO has the power to audit any taxpayer's affairs under the Taxation Administration Act 1953.
-An audit is a check to make sure you reported your tax affairs correctly.
-It is not a criminal investigation.
+The ATO can audit any taxpayer's affairs under the Taxation Administration Act 1953.
+The audit is a check that you reported correctly — not a criminal investigation, even if it can feel that way.

-You have the right to be represented by a registered tax agent, accountant, or lawyer during an audit.
-The ATO must deal with your representative if you have authorised one.
-You also have the right to legal professional privilege, which means confidential communications with your lawyer cannot be forced to be disclosed.
+You can be represented by a registered tax agent, accountant, or lawyer, and the ATO has to deal with the representative once authorised.
+Legal professional privilege protects confidential communications with your lawyer — they cannot be forced into disclosure.

-The ATO must give you reasonable time to respond to requests for information — usually 28 days.
-If the ATO decides to adjust your tax, they must give you a written explanation and tell you about your rights of review.
-Audits generally cover the last 2 years for individuals and 4 years for more complex matters, though fraud has no time limit.
+The ATO must give you reasonable time to respond — usually 28 days.
+If they decide to adjust your tax, they must give a written explanation and tell you about your review rights.
+Standard audit windows reach back 2 years for individuals and 4 years for more complex matters; fraud has no time limit.

 When does it apply?